Npm List

 Output:

-The npm ls is the shorter verison of the npm list command:
+The npm ls is the shorter version of the npm list command:

 npm lsCode language: Shell Session (shell)